 Australia's boutique whisky industry is growing rapidly and is enjoying increasing success on the world stage, with a Tasmanian whisky voted the world's best in 2014.
 Under ChAFTA, Australian whisky producers can look forward to good outcomes to support growth in the Chinese market.

-- Tariffs of 10 per cent on whisky are being eliminated by 1 January 2019
+- Tariffs of 10 per cent on whisky were eliminated by 1 January 2019.

 Australian deer velvet making tracks in China